 Air Miles can also be redeemed for hotels.
 It’s not immediately clear to me which hotels are part of the redemption pool, but they mostly seem to be mid-range properties, and there aren’t many luxury hotels available.

-For example, staying at the Courtyard Toronto Airport for two nights would cost you $315, but you could also redeem 2,175 Air Miles plus $50 in taxes.
-That works out to 12.2cpp, which again exceeds the value you’d get from Cash miles.
+For example, staying at the Courtyard Toronto Airport for one nights would cost you $198.61, but you could also redeem 1,580 Air Miles plus $29.61 in taxes.
+That works out to 10.7cpm, which is in line with the cash and flight value.

 Finally, Air Miles offers car rental redemptions, which is a popular option since there aren’t many points programs that allow you to benefit from free car rentals, other than those of the car rental companies themselves.